About the client

 In practice, this means identifying where the Rijnstate group of specialists noticeably differs from other comparable groups in terms of treatment choices.
 When the Appropriate Care Monitor flags a potential deviation, it is reviewed to assess whether it is deliberate or whether it paves the way to more efficient treatment choices or a better patient experience.
 As a result, the Appropriate Care Monitor offers Rijnstate the ability to turn available data into concrete opportunities for specialists to provide even better care to their patients.

 Rijnstate uses two analyses within the Appropriate Care Monitor to look at both processes as well as practice variation.
 It showed that the Rijnstate endocrinology department had a higher-than-expected number of requests for thyroid ultrasounds.
-Although initially flagged as a deviation by the Appropriate Care Monitor, the further review showed that this was related to some unique treatments in the form of radiofrequency and ethanol ablations of thyroid nodules.
+Although initially flagged as a deviation by the Appropriate Care Monitor, further review showed that this was related to some unique treatments in the form of radiofrequency and ethanol ablations of thyroid nodules.

 As Rijnstate is one of the few hospitals in the Netherlands to offer these novel treatment options, more frequent ultrasounds were requested as part of treatment follow-up.
 This increased demand for closer patient and treatment monitoring explained the initial deviation.
-However, by looking at the number of requests made and further analysis of their own outcome data, Rijnstate discovered that a reduction of 75 ultrasounds per year could still provide the same level of care.
+However, by looking at the number of requests made and further analysis of their outcome data, Rijnstate discovered that a reduction of 75 ultrasounds per year could still provide the same level of care.